os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/mips-and-mars/_index.md

 ![](/v1/images/prerequisites/mips-mars/hello-world-source.png)

 To edit and execute Mips assembly programs we will use [Mars][mars] (Mips Assembler and Runtime Simulator).
-Mars is available on the department Linux System.
+Mars is available on the department Linux system.

 Mars will run on any system (including Windows) as long as you have [Java installed][java-install].
 If you prefer, you may [download][download]